kailash-manasarovar/statement/docs/timeline/2024/july.md

 - How does everyone go on knowing that women and children have been totally sacrificed to porn?
 - Or does it have to effect you personally before you care, and until then you just go on pretending, not looking?
 - How does it feel to be included in the generation of men who became so perverted they destroyed the world for everyone?

+#### A previous visit

+- I had visited Nico in November (I think) 2011 to see his band play at the Ancienne Belgique.
+- I stayed at another house of theirs, maybe his mum's house, the family home.
+- I had a big room with a double bed and a bathroom next door.
+- As Nicos was showing me around the house he was giggling and exuberant while reminiscing a visit from my dad (and presumably my mother too) in the 1990s (good guess).
+- He showed me all this writing on the walls that someone had done when they were, presumably, very drunk.
+- *Damien Doon*, was written there.
+- Nicos kept saying, *Damien Doon*, and laughing hysterically.
+- Sounds like they had an extraordinary time.
+- *Damien Doon* is world-play on *Ben Doon* which you can probably figure out...

 ## Evidence of mass cyber-stalking technology, or something more sinister